-View the Receiver’s Third Quarterly Status Report by Maria Y…
+View the Receiver’s Fourth Quarterly Status Report by Maria …

 Welcome to the website of Receiver, Maria M. Yip.
 Ms. Yip has been appointed Receiver in a civil enforcement action, styled Federal Trade Commission v.
 Michael Rando et al., Case No. 3:22-cv-487-TJC-MCR in the United States District Court for the Middle District of Florida, Jacksonville Division.